e-SCM at Biarritz Good Fashion on October 16 & 17, 2024

 An event for sustainable fashion

-Biarritz Good Fashion is positioned as an unmissable event in the world of sustainable fashion.
-Organized by the Bali Chair and Paris Good Fashion, this new edition will offer answers to the concrete and impactful of players in this sector .
-The general problem concerns how to combine economic profitability and efficient environmental impact?
+Biarritz Good Fashion has established itself as a key event in the world of sustainable fashion.
+Organized by the Bali Chair and Paris Good Fashion, this new edition will offer answers to the concrete and impactful of stakeholders in this sector.
+The overarching issue is how to combine economic profitability with a strong environmental impact.

 Register for Biarritz Good Fashion 👉

-Meet our “traceability” specialists during these 2 days, Pantxika Ospital and Patrick Bourg, they will welcome you:
+Meet our "traceability" specialists during these two days, Pantxika Ospital and Patrick Bourg, they will welcome you:

-• on October 16, during a collaborative workshop, to discuss the theme: “Digital product passport, how to prepare in practice? »
+• On October 16th, during a collaborative workshop, to discuss the theme: "Digital product passport, how to prepare for it in concrete terms?"

-• on October 17, during a round table, to take stock of the regulatory issues and opportunities of the Digital Product Passport.
+• on October 17, during a round table, to take stock of the regulatory challenges and opportunities of the Digital Product Passport.

 PROGRAM